Electrical Engineering (EE)

 EE 5375.
 Smart Grid: an Application Development Platform.

-In this course, students will learn how to develop real applications for the smart grid and model its performance with simulations and stochastic models.
+This course introduces students to the development of real applications for the smart grid and models its performance with simulations and stochastic models.
 Topics include energy informatics, smart metering, home energy management, demand response, load disaggregation and APIs/OpenData.
 The mathematical tools used include: Optimization/Control, Machine Learning and Stochastic Processes.
-Prerequisites: EE 3370 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.